 Overview of Financial Statement Analysis

-Financial statement analysis involves the identification of the following items for a company's financial statements over a series of reporting periods:
+Financial statement analysis involves gaining an understanding of an organization's financial situation by reviewing its financial statements.
+This review involves identifying the following items for a company's financial statements over a series of reporting periods:

 - Trends.
 Create trend lines for key items in the financial statements over multiple time periods, to see how the company is performing.
 Typical trend lines are for revenues, the gross margin, net profits, cash, accounts receivable, and debt.

 - Proportion analysis.
 An array of ratios are available for discerning the relationship between the size of various accounts in the financial statements.
 For example, one can calculate a company's quick ratio to estimate its ability to pay its immediate liabilities, or its debt to equity ratio to see if it has taken on too much debt.
 These analyses are frequently between the revenues and expenses listed on the income statement and the assets, liabilities, and equity accounts listed on the balance sheet.